AnonymouX47/termvisage/docs/source/concepts.rst

 A particular render style can be specified using :confval:`style` or the ``-S | --style`` command-line option.

-| If the specified render style is graphics-based and not supported, an error notification is emitted and the process exits with code ``1`` (FAILURE, see the description below).
+If the specified render style is:

+* **graphics-based** and not supported, an error notification is emitted and the process exits with code ``FAILURE`` (see :ref:`exit-codes`).
-| If the specified render style is text-based and not [fully] supported, a warning notification is emitted but execution still proceeds with the style.
+* **text-based** and not [fully] supported, a warning notification is emitted but execution still proceeds with the style.

-The ``--force-style`` command-line option can be used to bypass style support checks and force the usage of any style whether it's supported or not.
+The ``--force-style`` command-line option can be used to bypass style support checks and force the usage of any render style whether it's supported or not.

 .. _cell-ratio: